Fission310/site-v1/_pages/team.md

 ##### Joseph Blay
 Coach

 Mr. Blay has had a tremendous impact on our team since his own high school years.
 Mr. Blay was actually a former Stuyvesant High School student, graduating in 2009.
 While a student, he was a member of our sister team, FRC StuyPulse 694, and now he is a teacher at Stuyvesant (engineering design, precalculus, and technical drawing).
 His incredible dedication to the team is really an inspiration to us, reminding us, especially the seniors, the importance of coming back and continuing to influence and contribute to the team even after graduation.
 His presence is also what allows us to have our late night or weekend meetings that are crucial to ensuring that our robot is completed in a timely manner.
 This year he has become more committed to helping our team get the furthest we have ever gotten.
-He has helped us come up with unique ideas for mechanisms, calculate torque and speed to make crucial choices, complete driver try-outs, etc. which will make this season our best yet.
+He has helped us come up with unique ideas for mechanisms, calculate torque and speed to make crucial choices, complete driver tryouts, etc.

 ##### Levi Olevsky
 Mentor

-Levi is a StuyPulse alum, who graduated just last year and now attends New York University.
+Levi is a StuyPulse alum, who graduated just last year and now attends New York University, majoring Mechanical Engineering.
 Since then he has come back and continued to work with 694 (our sister FRC team) as well as move more into FTC.
-He has helped us when weighing the pros and cons of many ideas as well as just being the rock of our team.
+He has helped us immensely with prototyping the tape measure mechanism as well as gearing and motor calculations.
 Levi has become someone that many of us rely on for anything from a friend to a mentor.

+##### Noah Tom-Wong
+Mentor

+Noah, like Levi, is a StuyPulse alum.
+He has been mentoring teams since as long as anyone can remember.
+He is very passionate and is not afraid to say what he thinks.
+This is a great quality to have as a mentor because that means he is not afraid to tell us what is wrong with whatever we are doing whether that is judge’s meet or our acquirer or newbie education.
+Noah has been there for us since day one, even mentoring our vice president when she was in FLL.

 ##### Zhengqi Xi
 Mentor